Where smart software meets expert accounting.

 {{tax-guide}}

-Class 4 National Insurance Contribution Thresholds
+Class 4 National Insurance

-Lower Profits Limit
+• Lower Profits Limit (LPL): £12,570 per year.

-Upper Profits Limit
+• Upper Profits Limit (UPL): £50,270 per year.

 {{national-insurance-calculator}}

-Determine your National Insurance Contributions with Crunch
+Determine your National Insurance contributions with Crunch

-• Employees only make Class 1 contributions if their earnings are above the Primary Threshold of £12,570.
+• Employees start paying Class 1 NICs at 8% on earnings above the Primary Threshold of £12,570.
+The rate drops to 2% for earnings over £50,270.

-• Class 2 contributions are made as a flat weekly rate on profits over the Lower Profits Threshold of £12,570
+• Class 2 is a flat weekly rate of £3.50.

 Speak to an accounting expert